Shaquille O'Neal: Television

 O'Neal was pranked on the MTV show Punk'd when a crew member accused him of stealing his parking space.
 After O'Neal and his wife went into a restaurant, Ashton Kutcher's crew members let the air out of O'Neal's tires.
-O'Neal and the crew member then got into an altercation and after Kutcher told O'Neal he had been Punk'd, O'Neal made an obscene gesture at the camera.
+O'Neal and the crew member then got into an altercation, and after Kutcher told O'Neal he had been Punk'd, O'Neal made an obscene gesture at the camera.

 O'Neal starred in a reality show called Shaq Vs. which premiered on August 18, 2009, on ABC.
 The show featured O'Neal competing against other athletes at their own sports.

 On July 14, 2011, O'Neal announced that he would join Turner Network Television (TNT) as an analyst on its NBA basketball games, joining Ernie Johnson, Kenny Smith, and Charles Barkley.

 He hosted the show Upload with Shaquille O'Neal which aired on TruTV for one season.

-In September 2015 whilst promoting sportswear giant Reebok in South Korea, O'Neal joined the cast in the South Korean variety television show Off to School where he went to Seo Incheon High School.
+In September 2015, whilst promoting sportswear giant Reebok in South Korea, O'Neal joined the cast in the South Korean variety television show Off to School where he went to Seo Incheon High School.
 The show features various celebrities attending a selected high school as students for three days.
-The producer of the show, Kim No-eun said, "We've worked hard on our guest list this season, so Chu Sung Hoon will be appearing on a cable channel for the first time.
+The producer of the show, Kim No-eun said, "We've worked hard on our guest list this season, so Choo Seong Hoon will be appearing on a cable channel for the first time.
 Shaquille O'Neal will be on the show as well.
 We succeeded in casting him after a lot of effort.
 O'Neal will be visiting Korea for a promotion and will be visiting the school on the last day.
 He will have lunch with the students.
-We're even preparing a big match between Chu Sung Hoon and Shaquille O'Neal.
+We're even preparing a big match between Choo Seong Hoon and Shaquille O'Neal.
 We're specially preparing a uniform for Shaquille O'Neal."

 In October 2022, O'Neal signed a long-term contract extension with Warner Bros.
 Discovery Sports to continue as a host on Inside the NBA.

+On May 3, 2024, O'Neal was announced as one of the co-hosts (along with Gina Rodriguez) of the upcoming ABC game show Lucky 13.
+The series premiered on July 18, 2024.

+Netflix released Power Moves worldwide on June 4, 2025, starring Shaquille O’Neal and Allen Iverson (A.I.).
+The series follows O’Neal and Iverson as they take on the challenge of reviving the Reebok brand, which had nearly disappeared under Adidas’s ownership.
+Alongside sponsorship deals with young athletes like WNBA star Angel Reese, they aim to revitalise the brand’s cultural image.

 Advertising

-O'Neal has made numerous appearances in television commercials, including several Pepsi commercials, such as one from 1995 which parodied shows like I Love Lucy (the "Job Switching" episode), Bonanza, and Woody Woodpecker.
-Other companies and products for which he has appeared in commercials include Reebok, Nestlé Crunch, Gold Bond, Buick, The General, Papa John's, Hulu, Epson, and IcyHot, among others.
+O'Neal frequently appears in television commercials.
+He has appeared in several Pepsi commercials, such as a 1995 advertisement which parodied shows like I Love Lucy (the "Job Switching" episode), Bonanza, and Woody Woodpecker.
+He has also appeared in commercials for companies such as Reebok, Nestlé Crunch, Gold Bond, Buick, The General, Papa John's, Hulu, Epson, Carnival Cruises, Frosted Flakes, American Express, Vitamin Water, and IcyHot, among others.